ovnisoftware/Sorting-Algorithms-In-C-Sharp/README.md

 3. Cocktail Sort - Sorts in both directions on each pass through the list (Smallest on left, largest on right)
  - Cocktail_Sort.cs

+4. Insertion Sort - Builds the final sorted array one item at a time starting on the left with smallest numbers.
+ - Insertion_Sort.cs